 The structure: five marketing jobs AI moves the needle on, three it gets wrong, a one-week starter playbook to plug it into your existing workflow, and where the limit is.

-The job: turn one new track into 4-6 weeks of social posts, press emails, playlist pitches, ad copy, and fan-list emails — without burning out by week two.
+The job: turn one new track into 4-6 weeks of social posts, press emails, playlist pitches, ad copy, and fan-list emails, without burning out by week two.

 The release-campaign workflow is where AI saves the most time per hour invested.
-The reason: a single release generates ~30-50 individual writing tasks across socials, email, press, and paid, and 80% of them are minor variations on the same 5-6 source assets (the track, the artwork, the bio, the press hook, the release date, the live dates).
+The reason: a single release generates around 30-50 individual writing tasks across socials, email, press, and paid, and 80% of them are minor variations on the same 5-6 source assets (the track, the artwork, the bio, the press hook, the release date, the live dates).

 You are a UK independent music marketer.
 Build a 6-week release rollout for